 salt

-few drops chili oil or 1 t harissa if you have it
+few drops chili oil or 1 t harissa if you have it1/2 c pine nuts

 4 c quick-cooking couscous